Iron glaze kiln-transformed tea bowl (line pattern) by Masaru Okada

 Width: 14.8cm Height: 7.0cm

-Iron-glazed kiln-transformed tea bowl (Line pattern) by Okada Masaru - "A single line emerges, gliding like a night breeze, with the breath of celadon."
+Iron-glazed kiln-changed tea bowl (Line pattern) by Okada Masaru - "Embracing the breath of celadon, a single 'line' glides like a night breeze."

 Origin and formation